 You must follow the candied jalapeno recipe as written.
 I’ve made a few adaptations for this recipe as far as taste goes, but the recipe ratios are safe for water bath canning.
 You do not want to skip the bath step.
 I’ve adapted my recipe from Ball’s Cowboy Candy recipe.
 Although I liked their texture, I felt the peppers needed a bit more flavor, so I upped the ante on add-ins, eventually landing on a spice blend that my husband and I both felt was the right balance.

-- Don’t make your cowboy candy in any jar larger than a pint.
-Quarts are not recommended, and once opened, unless you’re eating it by the spoonful daily, will go bad before you can finish the jar.
+• Don’t make your cowboy candy in any jar larger than a pint.
+Quarts are not recommended, and once opened, unless you’re eating it by a spoonful daily, it will go bad before you can finish the jar.

-- If you are concerned about the overall heat, you can remove the seeds of the jalapeno before slicing them.
+• If you are concerned about the overall heat, remove the jalapeno seeds before slicing them.
 The majority of the heat is inside the seeds and innards.

 Ingredients required for Candied Jalapenos Peppers